Egida/DDoSim/README.md

 ## **Initial Setup:**

->**Note:** - The steps are verified on Ubuntu version 20.04 and Debian 11
+>**Note:** - The steps are verified on Ubuntu version 22.04 and Debian 11

-1. Download “MEDDoS” Project from: https://anonymous.4open.science/r/MEDDoS
+1. Download “DDoSim” Project from: https://anonymous.4open.science/r/DDoSim

-2. In MEDDoS Directory, change the permission of the files as below: ``` sudo chmod +x -R * ```
+2. In DDoSim Directory, change the permission of the files as below: ``` sudo chmod +x -R * ```

-3. Install MEDDoS with below command:
+3. Install DDoSim with below command:
    >**Note:** - Do not use sudo for the install command, it is placed wherever it is needed.

     ``` ./install.sh ```